 If I want to move away, do I have to go to court?

 No. If you gain consent from the other parent to your move then it is not necessary to go to court.
 You could consider making the permission legally binding, just in case your ex withdraws their consent at a later date.
+Which can be done by lodging an agreed Consent Order with the Court.

 If you still can’t agree then you can still proceed with your relocation without going to court.
 However, your ex can then apply to the court to stop your move, and you may have to go to court and prove that the relocation is in your child’s best interests (see the section below).